-Unibank's car loan portfolio currently stands at AMD 2,561 million.
+Unibank's car loan portfolio currently stands at AMD 1,273 million.
 The Bank's portfolio has been in decline over the past three years due to its restrained policy in issuing car loans both in the new and second-hand car market.

 Unibank started its car loan business in 2005 and it grew quickly until the global financial crises in 2008.
 Since then the Bank has tightened its credit process and reduced the amount it lends for car purchases.
-Added to this tightening of credit, the car market itself has declined by 60 %.
-However Unibank remains a leader in this field, as one of the top three banks in the field.1

 Unibank's car loans carry fixed interest rates, are for a fixed term and are secured against the vehicle.
 Rather than providing a hire purchase product, the title does transfer to the borrower at the time of purchasing the vehicle.
 Payments are received monthly in arrears.
 The Bank will lend on the purchase of both new and used vehicles for private use.
-The term of car loans are up to 72 months with LTVs of 80%.
-The APR on car loans during 2014 was in the range of 15%-20% with an average yield on the portfolio of 15.5%.

 Fig 17.
-Unibank's Car Loan Portfolio from 2010 to 2014. (million AMD)
+Unibank's Car Loan Portfolio from 2009 to 2015.

+Car Loans(mln AMD